-Figure 6.
+Figure 7.
 Schema of system thinking approach activities from isee systems (2006)

-It schoold be mentioned that this approach necessary for strategic planning Goals C, 2003.
+It schoold be mentioned that this approach necessary to use for strategic planning everywhere (Goals (2003) and particulary for development of entrepreneurial skills Aberbrese, (2013) as can be seen in Figure 8.

-Figure 7.
+Figure 8.
 The Cognition Processes of the Entrepreneur when dealing with a Strategic Problem Aberbrese, (2013)